qiMengStars/qiMengStars/README.md

 My English isn't perfect, so I often use translation tools.

-Thanks for bearing with me!
+So thanks for bearing with me!